Skip to Content

 Related: Staying downtown Las Vegas vs. on the Strip – A comparison.

-The quietest rooms at Plaza can be found on the back spoke of the North Tower (the main one pictured below) with a mountain view, or in the South Tower which is set away from Fremont Street.
+The quietest rooms at Plaza can be found on the back spoke of the North Tower (pictured below) with a mountain view, or in the South Tower, which is further from the madness.

-In the South Tower, request a room facing South towards the Strip for the quietest experience.
+In the South Tower, request a Strip facing room for the quietest experience.

-Rooms that overlook Fremont Street and Oscar’s on the front of the north tower can be extremely loud given their proximity to one of FSE’s live entertainment stages across the street.
+Rooms on the front of the North Tower will be loud due to their proximity to one of FSE’s live entertainment stages across the street.

-Circa’s hotel tower sits away from the Fremont Street Experience and offers a degree of natural sound insulation because of it.
+Circa’s hotel tower is set back from Fremont Street and offers a degree of natural sound insulation as a result.

-Rooms with a Stadium Swim view (facing Fremont Street) will be loudest due to noise from both Fremont Street’s live entertainment and any noise generated from Stadium Swim below.
+Rooms with a Stadium Swim view (facing Fremont Street) are the loudest for obvious reasons, but they’re also loud during the day thanks to noise pollution from Stadium Swim Below.

-The quietest rooms at Circa will be on the backside of the tower and are listed as having a “north city view” on Circa’s website.
+The quietest rooms are on the backside of the tower and are listed as having a “north city view” on Circa’s website.

-That said, I recently stayed in a Stadium Swim view room and thought the evening noise levels were manageable.
+That said, I recently stayed in a Stadium Swim-view room and found the evening noise levels manageable.

 Circa Las Vegas